42. Machine Learning a Ramsey Plan#

 with

-To make them match, we set
+To make our parameters match as we want, we set

-A Ramsey planner chooses \(\vec \mu\) to maximize the government’s value function (41.9) subject to equations (41.8).
+A Ramsey planner chooses \(\vec \mu\) to maximize the government’s value function (42.9) subject to equations (42.8).

 A solution \(\vec \mu\) of this problem is called a Ramsey plan.